OpenPPL/ppl.cv/docs/cuda_usage.md

 ![Output snippet of GaussianBlur benchmark](./gaussianblur_benchmark.png)

-### 5. Library customization and tailoring
+### Library customization and tailoring

-ppl.cv targets small volume and flexibility.
-Each function normally has four files, including a *.h file for function declaration and document, a *.cu file for function implementation, a *_unittest.cpp file for unit test and a *_benchmark.cpp file for performance exhibition.
+*ppl.cv* targets small volume and flexibility.
+Each function normally has four files, including a xxx.h file for function declaration and document, a xxx.cu file for function implementation, a xxx_unittest.cpp file for unit test and a xxx_benchmark.cpp file for performance exhibition.
 Besides very limited invocation between functions, there is not dependency between functions.
 In 'ppl/cv/src/ppl/cv/cuda/utility' folder, function utility, cuda memory pool, unit test infrastructure and performance benchmark infrastructure are defined for each function.
-In order to create a customized cuda cv library from ppl.cv.cuda, the utility files and the files of needed functions are just needed to be kept.
+In order to create a customized cuda cv library from *ppl.cv.cuda*, the utility files and the files of needed functions are just needed to be kept.

 For example, a customization library, which only has Adaptivethreshold(), has the following files.